-HCBS Regulation Supporting Conflicting/Action Required Timeline 42 CFR 441.301(c)(4)(ii): The Beneficiaries have an array of services and supports to SCDDSN will provide TA to providers on May 2018 and setting is selected by the choose from and offered to them during the development Employment First Directive 700-07, ongoing individual from among of their person-centered service plan See SCDDSN Case emphasizing competitive, integrated setting options including Management Standards.5 employment as the first and preferred non-disability specific outcome for working age adults.
-SCDDSN settings and an option for a will also guide providers to utilize the private unit in a residential community provision option when setting. providing day services.
+HCBS Regulation Supporting Conflicting/Action Required Timeline 42 CFR 441.301(c)(4)(ii): The Beneficiaries have an array of services and supports to SCDDSN will provide TA to providers on May 2018 and setting is selected by the choose from and offered to them during the development Employment First Directive 700-07, ongoing individual from among of their person-centered service plan See SCDDSN Case emphasizing competitive, integrated setting options including Management Standards.
+5 employment as the first and preferred non-disability specific See also Waiver Case Management Standards, Effective outcome for working age adults.
+SCDDSN settings and an option for a July 1, 2019 will also guide providers to utilize the private unit in a residential community provision option when setting. providing day services.
 SCDDSN will work with providers to ensure residents are continually progressing to the least restrictive home environment, as stated in SCDDSN Residential Habilitation Standard 1.2, "Individuals choose where they live from a variety of options," and following the guidance for that standard which states that a "person's preferences must be actively solicited on an ongoing basis."
 42 CFR 441.301(c)(4)(ii): The Beneficiaries must be given freedom of choice when None None setting options are identified selecting services and providers which is documented in and documented in the their Support plan.
-See SCDDSN Case Management person-centered service Standards 6 plan and are based on the SCDDSN Residential Habilitation Standard RH4.2 "Within individual's needs, the residential service plan the preferences of preferences, and, for individuals must be identified." residential settings, resources available for room and board.
+See SCDDSN Case Management person-centered service Standards 6 plan and are based on the See also Waiver Case Management Standards, Effective individual's needs, July 1, 2019 preferences, and, for SCDDSN Residential Habilitation Standard RH4.2 "Within residential settings, the residential service plan the preferences of resources available for room individuals must be identified." and board.